 buckaroo the rescue deer fawn sitting on the floor with her dog friend

-Buckaroo an her dog friend Boomer travel far into the woods, and, without the dependable Tractive GPS and app, our lives would be worrying non-stop for their safety, especially during hunting season.
-You can imagine.
+Buckaroo and his dog friend Boomer travel far into the woods, and, without the dependable Tractive GPS and app, our lives would be worrying non-stop for their safety, especially during hunting season.

 Buckaroo the rescue fawn outside